 Once done, just save it and then go to Tools -> Boards -> Boards Manager

 Select that.
 It will start downloading updates from its repo and URLs for the packages.
 Once done, just search for your board and install it.

 Once done, you will see the Digistump board in your list of available boards in Tools -> Boards -> Digispark 16.5 MHz

 Select it and then you can start writing your own C based sketches for your rubber ducky.
 I have uploaded all my sketches here.
 You can just copy paste it like below and test the code using CTRL+R.

-Once it has successfully compiled without any error, you can flash it to the microchip using CTRL+U as seen in the video above.
-After flashing the code, your microcontroller will autodisconnect and reconnect and start executing the ducky script.
+Once it has successfully compiled without any error, you can flash it to the microchip using CTRL+U. After flashing the code, your microcontroller will autodisconnect and reconnect and start executing the ducky script.